PennLINC/qsirecon/docs/models/dki.rst

 Water diffusion in the brain is affected by the physical structures that make up neurons and organelles.
 Instead of freely diffusing through space, water encounters barriers from myelin, cell membranes and other structures that introduce non-Gaussian features into the water diffusion distribution.
-The Diffusional Kurtosis Imaging (DKI; :cite:p:`jensen2005dki`) model extends the of the DTI model by adding an additional 15 parameters that capture the deviations from Gaussianity missed when fitting the simple 6 parameter DTI model.
+Diffusional Kurtosis Imaging (DKI; :cite:p:jensen2005dki) extends the DTI model by adding a kurtosis tensor with an additional 15 parameters.
+Together with the six parameters of the diffusion tensor, there are 21 parameters (plus the baseline b=0 signal), which describe both the Gaussian component of the diffusion and its non-Gaussian deviations, capturing the degree to which the diffusion distribution in tissue deviates from a Gaussian process.

-The DKI model incorporates data from all shells, potentially estimating the same scalar maps from DTI (FA, MD, etc) more accurately than a traditional tensor fit :cite:p:`henriques2021dki`.
+The DKI model requires data from multiple shells, and provides the same scalar maps from DTI (FA, MD, etc), potentially more accurately than a traditional tensor fit :cite:p:henriques2021dki.
 In addition to the measures from DTI, the DKI model also allows one to compute additional scalars derived from the kurtosis tensor such as mean kurtosis (MK), radial kurtosis (RK), and axial kurtosis (AK) :cite:p:`jensen2010dki`.
-DKI’s sensitivity to non-Gaussian diffusion makes it useful for capturing the interaction of water with more complex tissue features.
+DKI's sensitivity to non-Gaussian diffusion makes it useful for capturing the interaction of water with more complex tissue features.

 DKI Foundational Papers
 ~~~~~~~~~~~~~~~~~~~~~~~